emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

 }
 ```

-Finally, add these two functions to the `Globe` class:
+Finally, add these two functions to the `Globe` class after the constructor.
+The
+getter can be used in the UI to provide a list of supported projections.
+`changeProjection` does just what it says.
 ```javascript
 /**
  * Returns the supported projection names.